Which is the best Disney Cruise Ship for Toddlers? Is it even a good idea to take a toddler on a Disney Cruise?

 A split bathroom means that you have one room with a toilet and sink and another bathroom with a bath with a shower over, and another sink.

-The Standard Inside Stateroom is the only stateroom which does not have a split bathroom.
+The Standard Inside Stateroom is the only stateroom that does not have a split bathroom.

 Most other cruise lines only have baths in their most expensive staterooms.
 Disney has a bath in each and every stateroom on their ships.